 Diamond Club – all the sites in the group share this tiered VIP scheme.
 Diamonds resemble in-game currency more than they do loyalty points.
 They are earned through play – 1 per £1 cash played on any game at any of their sites – and when a player has signed up at multiple sites in the group using the same email address, all those accounts are linked together for the purposes of the Diamond Club so that Diamonds earned at one site can be spent at any other site in the group where the player has a funded account.
 Diamonds can be spent on bonuses, deposit bonus codes, free spins, or cards to prize bingo games.
 When players move up to the higher VIP levels they can also spend Diamonds on real cash and/or tangible items such as iPads.
 VIP level is based on lifetime deposits so once a VIP, always a VIP.
 Reaching the higher levels also raises the weekly limits on Diamond purchases and decreases the price of some items such as free spins.

-Gala Bingo Cashback enables all Gala Bingo players to earn bingo bonus on a vast selection of online purchases; an integration between the two schemes is reportedly in the pipeline and this will enable Happy Points to be converted into shopping vouchers.
+Gala Bingo Cashback enabled all Gala Bingo players to earn bingo bonus on a vast selection of online purchases; an integration between the two schemes was reportedly in the pipeline, to allow Happy Points to be converted into shopping vouchers.
+Unfortunately this never materialised and when the Gala site had a redesign in September 2016, the entire scheme was put on indefinite hold.

 Gala Bingo VIP is an invitation only tiered VIP scheme with 4 tiers and a huge array of VIP benefits and VIP only promotions.
 Even the lower tiers get frequent redeposit bonuses and access to exclusive bingo rooms, prize bingo games and prize draws and all but the bottom tier get personal account managers.
 They will try to match any VIP offers made by other bingo sites on an individual basis.
 There’s also exclusive slots for VIPs and of course, invitations to special events hosted by the Gala Bingo VIP Team.